nielstron/vimulator/README.md

 A vi-emulator for jEdit.

-This project is a "fork" of the jEdit Plugin [Vimulator](plugins.jedit.org/plugins/?Vimulator), modified to work for jdk 15 and jEdit 5+ (or whatever [Isabelle/jEdit](https://isabelle.in.tum.de/) is currently using).
+This project is a "fork" of the jEdit Plugin [Vimulator](plugins.jedit.org/plugins/?Vimulator), modified to work for JDK 15 and jEdit 5+ (or whatever [Isabelle/jEdit](https://isabelle.in.tum.de/) is currently using).

 This project is WIP, but already features
 - vi-like navigation